exanauts/ExaPF.jl/docs/src/man/linearsolver.md

 that is tailored towards GPUs and is proven to work well with power flow problems.

-The Jacobian is partitioned into a dense block diagonal structure, where each block is inverted to build our preconditioner `P`.
-For the partition we use `Metis.jl`.
+The Jacobian is partitioned into a dense block diagonal structure using `Metis.jl`, where each block is inverted to build our preconditioner `P`.

 ![Dense block Jacobi preconditioner \label{fig:preconditioner}](../figures/gpublocks.png)

-Compared to incomplete Cholesky and incomplete LU this preconditioner is easily portable to the GPU if the number of blocks is high enough. `ExaPF.jl` uses the batch BLAS calls from `CUBLAS` to invert the single blocks.
+Compared to incomplete Cholesky and incomplete LU this preconditioner is easily portable to the GPU if the number of blocks is high enough. `ExaPF.jl` uses the batch BLAS calls from `cuBLAS` to invert the single blocks.

 ```julia
 CUDA.@sync pivot, info = CUDA.CUBLAS.getrf_batched!(blocks, true)